Cloud and Certification

 - Determine what the most used Cloud platform is for your region, country or at your employer (Azure, AWS, Google, Oracle, ……) and plan for training and certification on that cloud platform.
-On top of that cloud platform train and certify for the cloud based solution of any vendor that is important for your area of expertise so you can demonstrate knowledge on the full stack (Cloud Platform + vendor specific cloud solution)
+On top of that cloud platform train and certify for the cloud-based solution of any vendor that is important for your area of expertise so you can demonstrate knowledge on the full stack (Cloud Platform + vendor-specific cloud solution)

 - Next to certification try to achieve knowledge and experience on how to migrate from on-premise to cloud for your area of expertise and also gain knowledge on what steps you need to offer advice so you will still have a job/work in the future.
 For those that need to support and maintain environments focus on learning how to do this on a Cloud platform instead of an on-premise environment.

 - Keep in mind that Business needs and Business demand will determine more and more what solutions will be used and where they are hosted.
-Roles such as Business Consultants that can translate Business needs to the IT Landscape also have a good chance of having a lot work for the coming years years as a trusted advisors.
+Roles such as Business Consultants that can translate Business needs to the IT Landscape also have a good chance of having a lot work for the coming years as a trusted advisor.
 Any skills that you can develop in this area will also help.

-- Private cloud certification and experience (on-premise but works like a cloud solution) such as Microsoft’s Azure stack is also interesting if you need to keep things on-premise but want the same level of automation and ease of use as the Azure portal for ordering, managing and implementing services and solutions for one or more customers.These are the cloud based certifications for some well known vendors:
+- Private cloud certification and experience (on-premise but works like a cloud solution) such as Microsoft’s Azure stack is also interesting if you need to keep things on-premise but want the same level of automation and ease of use as the Azure portal for ordering, managing and implementing services and solutions for one or more customers.These are the cloud-based certifications for some well-known vendors:

 - Citrix currently has no certification for Citrix Cloud but they did announce new certification to become available in 2018: XenApp and XenDesktop Service on Citrix Cloud Certified (CC-XAD-CC)